nielsbaloe/vertxui/README.md

 Suppose we had native asynchronous Java access at the browser, backed by a no-nonsense Java asynchronous server.
 Then both browser and server would be using the same Java strong-typed data entities/DTO's for ajax/websocket/sockjs traffic.
 And we would have an eventbus where server and browsers can share information.

 For the view, we would not want to write HTML or a javascript-lookalike new language, but write in a fluent descriptive notation with Java 8 lambda's for event handling.
-And a clean way to describe a view on an entity, similar to ReactJS but then nicely in Java with streams enums namespaces and other basic object oriented mature language features.
+And a clean way to describe a view on a model, similar to ReactJS but then nicely in Java with streams enums namespaces and other basic object oriented mature language features.

 Regarding tooling, we would want to use trusted Java tooling like jUnit, and realtime debugging with automatic browser refreshing after a code change, but we would not want to install any IDE-specific tooling.